3DCoded/Happy-Hare/Happy-Hare-Parameters.md

 auto_calibrate_gates: 0         # ADVANCED: Automated gate (not gate#0) calibration.
 1=calibrated automatically on first load, 0=disabled
 strict_filament_recovery: 0     # If enabled with MMU with toolhead sensor, this will cause filament position recovery to
                                 # perform extra moves to look for filament trapped in the space after extruder but before sensor
+filament_recovery_on_pause: 1   # 1 = Run a quick check to determine current filament position on pause/error, 0 = disable
 retry_tool_change_on_error: 0   # Whether to automatically retry a failed tool change.
 If enabled Happy Hare will perform
                                 # the equivalent of 'MMU_RECOVER' + 'Tx' commands which usually is all that is necessary
                                 # to recover.
 Note that enabling this can mask problems with your MMU
 print_start_detection: 1        # ADVANCED: Enabled for Happy Hare to automatically detect start and end of print and call
                                 # _MMU_START_PRINT and _MMU_END_PRINT.
 Disable if you want to include in your own macros
+show_error_dialog: 0            # 1 = show pop-up dialog in addition to console message, 0 = show error in console
-encoder_move_validation: 1      # 1 = Normally Encoder validates move distances are within given tolerance (slower but more safe)
+encoder_move_validation: 1      # 1 = Normally Encoder validates move distances are within given tolerance
                                 # 0 = Validation is disabled for many moves (eliminates slight pause between moves but less safe)
 gcode_load_sequence: 0          # VERY ADVANCED: Gcode loading sequence 1=enabled, 0=internal logic (default)
 gcode_unload_sequence: 0        # VERY ADVANCED: Gcode unloading sequence, 1=enabled, 0=internal logic (default)